 If you had your heart set on one particular university, you might not have given much thought to your other choices – up until now.
 Getting a rejection from one university can be the perfect opportunity to discover another that’s potentially even better suited to you.
 And accepting an offer from another uni means you won’t have to go through the application process again.

-Firstly, give the course finder on Which?
-University a try to ensure you’ve got all the need-to-know facts about the courses you’re still in the running for.
-You'll find detailed course profiles and thousands of real-life student views about universities to look up and compare.
+Firstly, give our UniMatch course finder a try to ensure you’ve got all the need-to-know facts about the courses you’re still in the running for.

 Next, head to an open day to get an on-the-ground idea of what life at that uni might be like.
 Check out the campus and facilities, accommodation and local area and chat to current students and tutors for the insider view.